 - There were no surveys available for me

-- The offers can easily end up costing you money if you're not careful
+- The trial offers can easily end up costing you money if you're not careful

-I’ll be straight with you: PrizeRebel is NOT a scam.
-They're a legit rewards site that pays it’s members what they're owed 99 times out of 100.
-Sure there are complaints and negative reviews about them online but you could say that about any website.
+PrizeRebel is NOT a scam.
+They're a legit rewards site that pays members what they're owed 99 times out of 100.
+Sure, there are complaints and negative reviews about them online but you could say that about any website.

-The main issue I have with PrizeRebel is that aside from the referral program, the amount of money you can earn is extremely limited and because of this, it will take you a few weeks (minimum) of consistent effort to reach the $5 withdrawal limit.
+The main issue I have with PrizeRebel is, aside from the referral program, the amount you can earn is extremely limited and it will take you a few weeks (minimum) of consistent effort to reach the $5 withdrawal limit.

-While online survey and reward sites promote themselves as a fun and easy way to make some extra cash, the reality is you're working for less than the national minimum wage and it's just not worth your while…
+While reward sites market themselves as a fun and easy way to make extra cash, the reality is you're working for less than national minimum wage and it's just not worth your while…